DarkRiftNetworking/DarkRift.Documentation/getting_started/2_the_unity_scene.md

 ## Players
 Download or make a white circle with a transparent background so we can colour it for different players, the higher the resolution the better.
 I used this [big white circle](https://goo.gl/images/hK8leu).

-Create a C# script called AgarObject.cs and add the following helper functions that we’ll come to use later:
+Create a C# script called `AgarObject` and add the following helper functions that we’ll come to use later:
 ```csharp
 [RequireComponent(typeof(Renderer))]
 public class AgarObject : MonoBehaviour